Arcadidc/cli-tool/README.md

      > python tool.py --add NewTodo

-- Delete an existing ToDo from the database, using the flag `--delete` or `-d`.
+- Delete an existing Todo from the database, using the flag `--delete` or `-d`.
 You will also need to pass the ID.  **Example:**

      > python tool.py --delete 54454

-- Execute a Workflow , currently it creates a number of ToDo randomly between 0 and 100.
-After adding the ToDos in the database, it  stores all the information about the ToDo in the differents formats (JSON, TXT, Table) and finally it deletes all the ToDos created during this workflow.  **Example:**
+- Execute a Workflow , currently it creates a number of Todo randomly between 0 and 100.
+After adding the ToDos in the database, it  stores all the information about the Todo in the differents formats (JSON, TXT, Table) and finally it deletes all the ToDos created during this workflow.  **Example:**

      > python tool.py -w